su2code/su2code.github.io/_tutorials/incompressible_flow/Inc_Turbulent_Bend/Inc_Turbulent_Bend.md

 ### Mesh Description

 The mesh consists of a structured mesh with 70k cells and 75k points.
-The mesh was created using Gmsh.
-The configuration file to create the mesh is ([sudo.geo](https://github.com/su2code/Tutorials/tree/master/incompressible_flow/Inc_Turbulent_Bend_Wallfunctions/sudo.geo)) and the only thing you need to do to create a mesh from the geometry is start Gmsh, and then load the .geo file.
+The mesh was created using Gmsh and the configuration file to create the mesh can be found here: [sudo_coarse.geo](https://github.com/su2code/Tutorials/tree/master/incompressible_flow/Inc_Turbulent_Bend_Wallfunctions/sudo_coarse.geo).
+The only thing you need to do to create a mesh from the geometry is start Gmsh, and then load the .geo file.
 You will then see the geometry in the Gmsh visualization window.
 If you click on *Mesh->3D* the 3D mesh will be generated.
 You can then export the mesh as a .su2 file by choosing *File->Export*.
 The mesh will automatically be saved in su2 format when the filename has the extension .su2.
 In general, you should not choose *save all elements* because this will also save additional points that were used to construct the geometry but are not part of the final mesh, like for example the center of a circle.

 ![Turb sudo Mesh](../../tutorials_files/incompressible_flow/Inc_Turbulent_Bend/images/Screenshot_gmsh.png)